tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "We’ll find her" Cecile had said, before pausing.
 "But Kolby… I need you to hear me when I tell you I don't know what we're going to find when we find her.
 I'm not going in there with any assumptions.
 I think you shouldn't either.

 That had been two days ago.
 And now here we were, the three of us in dress clothes cramped into Cecile’s car on the road.
 I had an idea of our location — the woods outside of the facility, where Iris had mentioned being drawn to.
 Summer had a printed map covered in handwritten notes.
-The legal pad had been replaced weeks ago with it, every piece of information she had reduced to its essential coordinates.

 By the time we reached the trailhead off Route 9 the last of the daylight had drained out of the sky.
-Summer had bolt cutters for the gate on the southeast trailhead in her bag, which I didn't ask about.
-The metal snapped louder than I expected.
-All three of us froze afterward automatically and listened for movement in the trees even though there was no reason there would’ve been anybody else out there.

 Two days earlier, there’d been a hard frost and the ground still held onto it in places where sunlight hadn’t reached.
 Leaves cracked softly under our shoes instead of rustling.
 Every so often, one of us would catch a branch with a sleeve or shoulder and the sound would seem absurdly loud against everything else.
 Summer walked ahead with the flashlight angled low toward the trail.
 Cecile stayed close behind her.
 I took the rear mostly because somebody had to, and because every few seconds I kept looking back toward the road through the trees even after it had disappeared completely from view.

 The south path was harder to find than Summer had made it sound during the drive over.
 She’d come out once during the afternoon earlier that week to scout it and even with that, she overshot the turn the first time.
 The branch in the trail looked almost invisible until you were standing directly in front of it.
 At first glance it resembled a narrow animal path through the brush, but once the flashlight hit the ground you could see the dirt was packed too flat and evenly for that.
 People had been walking there repeatedly for a long time.